Want to drive more traffic to your website, but you’re having a hard time attracting new and returning visitors?

 If you’re an ExactMetrics user, you can access your top landing pages report by going to ExactMetrics and then clicking on Reports.
 From the top menu, select Publishers and the first report will be of top landing pages.

-Or in Google Analytics, find this report under Behavior » Site Content » Landing Pages.
+Or in Google Analytics, find this report under Reports » Engagement » Landing Page.

-Using the report, you can find out the subjects/keywords your audience is finding you for, whether in search or social or any channel.
+Using the report, you can find out what subjects/keywords your audience is finding you for.
 Then, you can use that to create new content.

 Let’s say you have a blog about cars.
 You have a few different types of posts: reviews, how-to guides, and listicles (like “top 10 cars for moms in 2021).

-When looking at your Landing Pages report, you notice that your listicles get the most traffic, but the bounce rate is the highest for those.
+When looking at your Landing Page report, you notice that your listicles get the most traffic, but the average user engagement time is the lowest for those.
 How-to guides, on the other hand, make visitors stick around for a lot longer.